R505: the Flying Cloud

 "There’s no way a ship this size can be this fast," protested Jenkins.
 "The Admiralty will never believe it."

-"Then we’ll just keep this among ourselves, so as not to upset them," said Everett.
+"Then we'll just keep this among ourselves, so as not to upset them," Everett replied.
 "Log that we achieved a maximum speed of 65 knots.
 I believe that was the specification for the Junior Vickers class."

 "Sir?" said the signalman.

-"I believe you’re correct, sir," replied Jenkins.
-The base commander’s hostility had been evident from the moment they arrived -- indeed, he’d already made an attempt to prosecute them for piracy.
-They would be wise to avoid the man’s attention until he found some other target for his ire.
+"I believe you're correct, sir," said Jenkins, "and I can appreciate the relevance to our situation."
+The base commander's hostility had been evident from the moment they arrived, even before his unsuccessful attempt to prosecute them for piracy.
+They would be wise to avoid the man's attention until he found some other target for his ire.

-"I believe that will do for the speed trials, Mister Iverson," said Everett.
+Everett turned to his lieutenant.
+"I believe that will do for the speed trials, Mister Iverson," he observed.
 "Now let us practice some evolutions."

-For the next hour Everett put the vessel through a succession of maneuvers -- turns, reversals, climbs, and dives -- at a range of different altitudes and speeds.
-Soon the crew were sweating, tense with the effort of living up to their captain’s demands.
+They spent the next hour putting the vessel through a succession of maneuvers -- turns, reversals, climbs, and dives -- at different altitudes and speeds.
+The control car remained quiet, except for the occasional low-voiced command, but soon the crew were sweating from the effort of living up to their captain's demands.
 Only Wallace seemed unaffected.
 A veteran of long service, the elevatorman had faced much worse.

-At last, satisfied, Everett set a course toward one of the small islands that dotted the stretch of the Great Barrier Reef the Royal Navy had set aside as a practice area.
-"How’s the pitch response?" he asked Wallace.
-"Do you think she’s steady enough?"
+At last, satisfied with the results, Everett set a course toward one of the small islands that dotted the stretch of the Great Barrier Reef the Royal Navy had set aside as a practice area.
+"How's the pitch response?" he asked Wallace.
+"Do you think she's steady enough?"

 "Very good.
 Take her down to two hundred feet."